 Gastroesophageal reflux disease (GERD) is the backward flow of stomach acid into the esophagus.
 The esophagus is the tube that leads from your throat to your stomach.
 A one-way valve prevents the stomach acid from backing up into this tube.
-When you have GERD, this valve does not close tightly enough.
-This can also cause pain and swelling in your esophagus (esophagitis).
+But when you have GERD, this valve does not close tightly enough.
+This can also cause pain and swelling in your esophagus.
+(This is called esophagitis.)

 If you have mild GERD symptoms including heartburn, you may be able to control the problem with antacids or over-the-counter medicine.
-Changing your diet and eating habits, such as not eating late at night, losing weight, and making other lifestyle changes can also help reduce symptoms.
+You can also make lifestyle changes to help reduce your symptoms.
+These include changing your diet and eating habits, such as not eating late at night and losing weight.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.